aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Logic Programming is a declarative paradigm based on the use of predicate logic to declare facts and inference rules; its development is closely linked to the development of Prolog during the 1970s as a result of a collaboration between the University of Aix-Marseille and the Department of Artificial Intelligence at the University of Edinburgh.
 Prolog remains to this day the most widely known, studied and used example of Logic Programming Language @sebesta2012concepts.

 The strength of logic programming lies in its being, as aforementioned, a highly declarative paradigm.
-Unlike imperative programming, where the programmer is required to explicitly manage control flow and deal with mutable state, or even functional programming where the programmer still has to write an algorithm, in logic programming what is required of the user are just the simple facts and the inference rules; the way those two are used to draw conclusions is entirely up to the system.
+Unlike imperative programming, where the programmer is required to explicitly manage control flow and deal with mutable state, or even functional programming where the programmer still has to explicitly write an algorithm, in logic programming what is required of the user are just the simple facts and the inference rules; the way those two are used to draw conclusions is entirely up to the system.

 === First Order Logic